TOEFL: A clip about how effective brain training apps are at making you smarter.

 What kinds of activities do these brain training apps have you do?
 How do they get you smarter?

-So you were kind of hoping to prove that Lumosity works to prove my parents wrong that video games could
+So you were kind of hoping to prove that Lumosity works, to prove my parents wrong, that video games could make you smarter.

 Did you compare these brain training apps to anything else?

 So in our study, we had two comparison groups.
 The first comparison group was people who just played regular old video games that weren't designed to do anything more than be a fun way to spend five minutes.
 And then the second comparison group was a group of people who did nothing at all.
 So they just did our initial assessments, and then we waited and then they came back and did our final assessments.

 Now how would you know if those games were actually effective at increasing any of your abilities.

 What we did to measure whether the brain training games and/or the video games were effective at improving your cognitive skills was to give people a suite of assessments.
 So we assessed people's working memory, which is their ability to hold information in mind in the face of interference.
 We assess their ability to focus their attention on one piece of information and screen out distractors.
 The other two things that we were looking at to look at their efficacy: one is brain activity, which we measured with a functional MRI, and then the other thing that we looked at was decision making.

 And why include fMRI data in your study?
 Why look at people's brains?

 Well you know, the provocative idea is that these games will change your brain, that that will make you smarter, and then that will have effects on how you weigh the future and how you weigh risks in your decision making.
 And so in the assessments, we really wanted to be able to measure each of those three steps of the idea.
 And the first step is that these games change your brain.

 What was it you found ultimately?

 Ultimately, we found that the brain games had no effects on any of those three measures over and above practice with everyday video games.